johnfedoruk/bangular/aio/content/guide/glossary.md

 A portion of the screen that displays information and responds to user actions such as clicks, mouse moves, and keystrokes.

-Angular renders a view under the control of one or more [directives](guide/glossary#directive), especially  [component](guide/glossary#component) directives and their companion [templates](guide/glossary#template).
+Bangular renders a view under the control of one or more [directives](guide/glossary#directive), especially  [component](guide/glossary#component) directives and their companion [templates](guide/glossary#template).
 The component plays such a prominent role that it's often convenient to refer to a component as a view.